 Ensure that staff members first consider adult education options and providers from within our consortium prior to authorizing financial aid for other providers.

-The Board procures adult education and literacy services under WIOA Title II through a competitive RFP process.
-Proposals will be initially screened for required elements.
-Those that meet all requirements will be scored by a team of evaluators, and subsequently ranked by their total score.
-Proposals with the highest scores will enter into negotiation.

 Provide copies of executed cooperative agreements that explain how all local service providers, including additional providers, will carry out the requirements for integration of and access to the entire set of services available in the local one-stop delivery system.
 This includes cooperative agreements (as defined in WIOA §107(d)(11)) between the Board or other local entities described in §101(a)(11)(B) of the Rehabilitation Act of 1973 (29 U.S.C.
 721(a)(11)(B)) and the local office of a designated state agency or designated state unit that administers programs that are carried out under Title I of the Rehabilitation Act (29 U.S.C.
 720 et seq.) (other than §112 or part C of that title (29 U.S.C.
 732, 741) and are subject to §121(f)) in accordance with §101(a)(11) of the Rehabilitation Act (29 U.S.C.
 721(a)(11)) with respect to efforts that will enhance the provision of services to individuals who have disabilities and to other individuals, such as cross training of staff, technical assistance, use and sharing of information, cooperative efforts with employers, and other efforts.